Are you struggling with how to deal with shame and guilt?

 Guilt is a sign of emotional health.
 Conversely, shame is not.
 Shame keeps us stuck in self; it’s all about me.
 In fact, it hides, blames, and pouts.

+It is easier to learn how to deal with shame and guilt if you know how they function in a person’s life.
 If you are feeling upset about a situation, ask yourself if it is shame or guilt.
 Or perhaps just embarrassment.
-Then you can deal with it appropriately.

 People who stay stuck in shame choose not to take ownership of their mistakes and therefore wallow in self.
 People who choose to feel sorrow or guilt own their mistakes, make amends, and change.